 And that was really what was so great about Interrailing around Europe – not just the places we visited (as fantastic as they were), but the going with the flow, the spontaneous day-to-day decision-making, and the fantastic people we met as a result and the future travel possibilities those friendships led to.

-(This page contains affiliate links i.e. if you follow the links from this page to Interrail or Eurail and buy a pass, 4corners7seas will receive a commission from them.
-This commission comes out of Interrail’s / Eurail’s profit margin at no extra cost to you.
-I’m recommending these passes from personal experience, they’re an awesome way to see Europe and represent money well-spent; thank you in advance should you choose to purchase them via the above links!)
+These are affiliate links i.e. if you follow the links from this page and make a purchase, 4corners7seas will receive a commission.
+This comes out of their profit margin at no extra cost to you, and I only link to stuff I know, use, and trust.
+Thank you in advance should you choose to make a purchase via the above links!